 Collaboration in a shared Terra workspace

 Your notebook VM is specific to you.
 Each individual user will have a separate notebook cluster.
+As a result, any work they do in the notebook will not affect the state of your own cloud environment.

-These two conditions mean that you need to share your workspace in order for a collaborator to be able to see your notebook.
+These two conditions also mean that you need to share your workspace in order for a collaborator to be able to see your notebook.

 Opening notebooks (playground mode)